dkatz23238/pybotlib/README.md

-# pybotlib: A Python RPA Library🤖 (Ubuntu Branch)

 ![pybotlib-image](https://github.com/dkatz23238/pybotlib/raw/master/img/pybotlib.png)

 # What is pybotlib?
 pybotlib is a high level library for creating business oriented Robotic Process Automations using Python 2.7.15.

 This specific branch has been optimized and tested to run on an Ubuntu desktop client.
+It can run on other Linux enviornments.

+For the windows version of pybotlib check out the master branch.

 Aimed at outperforming and outcosting closed sourced solutions such as Automation Anywhere or Blueprism, pybotlib consists of a central wrapper around the selenium webdriver exposing highly customized methods and functions through an efficient and easy to use API.